hooklift/boxes/README.md

-# Dobby Boxes
+# Hooklift Boxes
-This project contains Packer templates that generate Dobby boxes for different providers.
+This project contains Packer templates that generate Hooklift boxes for different providers.
 Initially only VMWare is supported.
-There is also a Go tool to aid the process.

 ## Building and packaging